ngoctd314/learning/security/web security/How the internet works.md

 Session information contained in cookies is a juicy target for hackers.
 If an attacker steals another user's cookie, they can pretend to be that user on the website.
 Similarly, if an attacker successfully persuades a website to accept a forged cookie, they can impersonate any user they please.

 **4. Encryption**

+When the web was first invented, HTTP requests and responses were sent in plaintext form, which meant they could be read by anyone intercepting the data packets; this kind of interception is known as man-in-the-middle attack.

+To secure their communications, web servers and browsers send requests and responses by using Transport Layer Security (TLS), a method of encryption that provides both privacy and data integrity.
+TLS ensures that packets intercepted by a third party can't be decrypted without the appropriate encryption keys.

+HTTP conversations conducted using TLS are called HTTP Secure (HTTPS).
+HTTPS requires the client and server to perform a TLS hand-shake in which both parties agree on an encryption method (a cipher) and exchange encryption keys.
+One the hand-shake is complete, any futher messages (both requests and responses) will be opaque to outsides.

+### Summary

+TCP enables reliable communication between internet-connected computers that each have an IP address.
+The Domain Nam System provides human readable aliases for IP addresses.
+HTTP builds on top of TCP to send HTTP requests from user agents (such as web browsers) to web servers, which in turn reply with HTTP responses.
+Each request is sent to a specific URL, and you learned about various types of HTTP methods.
+Web servers respond with status codes, and send back cookies to initiate stateful connections.
+Finally, encryption (in the form of HTTPS) can be used to secure communication between a user agent and a web server.